vuestorefront/vue-storefront/packages/core/docs/architecture/application-context.md

 ## `api` handler

-In the previous section we showed how to call an `api` method.
+In the previous section, we showed how to call the `api` method.
 You might be wondering how it's transformed into a network request to the Server Middleware.

 Server Middleware **[URL paths](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_URL#path_to_resource)** always consists of three parts: